assalaabnk/OOD-in-Dermatology/README.md

 ## Citation

-If you find useful this repo, please consider citing:
+If you find this repo useful, please consider citing:

-> TBD
+> @inproceedings{benmalek2024evaluating,
+  title={Evaluating the Impact of Skin Tone Representation on Out-of-Distribution Detection Performance in Dermatology}, author={Benmalek, Assala and Cintas, Celia and Tadesse, Girmaw Abebe and Daneshjou, Roxana and Varshney, Kush and Dalila, Cherifi}, booktitle={IEEE International Symposium on Biomedical Imaging}, year={2024}}

 ## Setup